ditatompel/insights/content/tutorials/running-wakapi-a-self-hosted-wakatime-compatible-backend-for-coding-stats/index.md

   - ditatompel
 ---

-**Wakapi** is a minimalist, __self-hosted__ **WakaTime**-compatible backend for coding statistics.
-It's cross platform (Windows, MacOS, Linux) and can be self-hosted to your local computer or your own server, so your data is really yours.
+**Wakapi** is a minimalist, __self-hosted__ **WakaTime** - compatible backend for coding statistics.
+It's cross-platform (Windows, macOS, Linux) and can be self-hosted to your local computer or your own server, so your data is really yours.
 This article will guide you how to run Wakapi on Linux operating system.

 <!--more-->
 ---

 ## Introduction

 As someone who extensively use computers on a daily basis, particularly performing server maintenance and coding, I'm always curious about what I've been working on, which projects consume the most of my time, and which programming languages I use the most.

 Over the past year, I've tried several services, from [Activity Watch](https://activitywatch.net/), [CodeStats](https://codestats.net/) to [WakaTime](https://wakatime.com/).

 With **Activity Watch**, while the backend can be installed on a local or remote server, I found it to be somewhat _resource-intensive_.
-While **CodeStats** and **WakaTime** were really good, the coding statistics data was sent to their servers; this aspect was a concern for me.
+While **CodeStats** and **WakaTime** were excellent, the coding statistics data was sent to their servers; this aspect was a concern for me.

 A few days ago, I found a solution for that problem: [Wakapi](https://wakapi.dev/).
 It's an API endpoint **compatible with the WakaTime client**, and it can be _self-hosted_.

-The **Wakapi server** is built using the **Go** programming language and can be run on various operating systems, including Windows, MacOS (both `ARM` and `x86_64`), and Linux (both `ARM` and `x86_64`).
+The **Wakapi server** is built using the **Go** programming language and can be run on various operating systems, including Windows, macOS (both `ARM` and `x86_64`), and Linux (both `ARM` and `x86_64`).
 In this article, I want to share my experience installing and running Wakapi on a Linux server.

 ## Server Installation